 In 2015, Gusto began offering integrated health benefits and workers’ compensation insurance alongside payroll.
 Gusto has now partnered with a broker who can offer coverage in most of the 50 states across multiple industries.
 If you have questions regarding a specific state, please reach out for guidance.

-The benefit of using a PEO is that you can spend less time on compliance because they handle everything for you!
-The downside is that PEOs can be expensive and difficult to get out of.
+A major benefit of using a PEO is less time spent on compliance because they handle everything for you.
+The downside is that some PEOs can be expensive and difficult to get out of.

 Register with the IRS using EFTPS (the Electronic Federal Payment System) to pay: